kistofe/Boss-Design/README.md

 With this information, we can see that:
    - The majority of the playtester who were defeated by the Boss, were defeated during the **second phase**.
 This informations serves as identifiers of possible mistakes we may have done while designing the Boss.
-What we would now do, is to **revise** the second phase looking for what is creating that excessive difficulty peak.
+What we would do now, is to **revise** the second phase looking for what is creating that excessive difficulty peak.

    - From the 10% of users who defeated the Boss, 50% needed a single try and the other 50% needed 3 tries.
 Although this information is not as useful as the information of the players who failed, it is interesting to have into account this type of data when analysing a Boss.